junh-ki/dias_kuksa/utils/cloud/README.md

 ## InfluxDB to Excel

-`influxNOx2Excel.py` is a Python script that fetches accumulated data that are, or related to, `NOx`, and stores them in the excel sheet in chronological order after the evaluation interval ends.
+`influxNOx2Excel.py` is a Python script that fetches accumulated data that are, or related to, `NOx`, from `InfluxDB`, and stores them in the excel sheet in chronological order after the evaluation interval ends.
 This can be found in the same directory, where this `README.md` file is located.